fpozzobon/alsa-quadcapture/README.md

 Download your [Linux Kernel source](https://github.com/torvalds/linux).
 Available also with patches in your distribution.

+Patch the kernel using `patch -p1 < ../path/to/alsa-quadcapture.patch` or
-Update `quirks-table.h` file in `sound/usb` replacing Quad-capture entry.
+manually update `quirks-table.h` file in `sound/usb` replacing Quad-capture entry.

 ### Add to Kernel
 Compile and install the Kernel ([tutorial](https://davidaugustat.com/linux/how-to-compile-linux-kernel-on-ubuntu))